kubernetes-retired/service-catalog/docs/v1/api.md

 This resource is created by a service consumer to indicate that an application should be bound to an instance.
 When the service catalog's controller event loop sees a `Binding` created, it calls the bind endpoint on the backing CF service broker.
-When a successful response is returned, it does the following:
+When a successful response is returned, the event loop does the following:

-1. Writes `bound` into the `status.status` field of the `Binding`
+1. Writes `bound` into a `status` field of the `Binding`
 1. Writes the contents of `credentials` map into a secret (naming of the secret to be discussed later)
 1. Updates the `Binding`'s status section with the fully qualified path to the